Chloe MacLean

 Chloe MacLean is a karate practitioner and sociology scholar based in Scotland.
 She has won the British karate championship for 9 times.

-Sporting Career
+Sporting career

 Her sporting achievements to date include being nine times British Champion, four times European 'Wado' Champion and twice Commonwealth Champion in Karate.
 She has also won medals at the World Senior 'Wado' Championship, European University Karate Championships, and Under-21 World Karate Championships.

 Education

-She has completed an Undergraduate and Masters degrees and a PhD in Sociology.
+She has completed an Undergraduate and master's degrees and a PhD in Sociology.
 Whilst studying her undergraduate at the University of Edinburgh she participated in the Individual Performance Programme for seven years, and was awarded the prestigious Cameron Blue of the Year Award in 2012.